DominicChm/DAQ-2023/firmware/lib/dlflib/DLF_FILES.md

 # Time Base
 Every run has a common "*tick time*", which is the minimum interval at which data is polled, defined in *microseconds* Data streams can be polled at any multiple of interval, including at every tick.
 Sources cannot be polled faster than the tick interval.
 Additionally, neither the tick interval nor any data stream tick interval can change mid-run.

-The tick and interval concept is how the 2023 DAQ is able to store data in a binary stream with 0 overhead and enable seeking.
+The tick and interval concept is how the 2023 DAQ is able to store data in a binary stream with 0 overhead and enable seeking (in polled data sections).
 Given the ratio of cycles between two values, it's possible to figure out how many of each will occur, and where in the data stream each value is.
 Consider the following data values we want to store (`D1`, and `D2`)

 ```
 D1: Cycle interval of 1 (every cycle), CI(1)